 Parks: Responsible for the maintenance of the City’s 8 park sites (equivalent to approximately 122 acres), all of the play equipment, the Skate Park, and the landscaping and turf around City Hall, Youth Center and the Museum gardens.
 Additional areas of responsibility include all median and parkway landscaping, maintenance and trash pickup in Old Town, and oversight and maintenance of the City’s urban forest.
 Parks staff also provides oversight of the graffiti abatement program.

 Facilities: Responsible for the routine maintenance, repairs, and improvements for 17 City-owned buildings.
 Staff performs a number of duties and services in addition to overseeing several maintenance contracts including janitorial services, security systems, and HVAC maintenance.
 This section is also responsible for the oversight and maintenance of the City’s equipment fleet, street lights, and traffic signals.

 Streets: Responsible for the 90 miles of streets and 12 miles of alleys, repairing and maintaining street right-of-ways, filling potholes, replacing damaged sidewalks/curbs/gutters, grinding and/or filling high spots, repairing tripping hazards, cleaning storm water catch basins and open channels, and administering the City’s Street Sweeping program.
 In addition, the Streets Section is responsible for painting all of traffic and roadway markings and maintaining 8,500 traffic signs.

-The Utilities Section is divided into four distinct areas of responsibilities: Maintenance, Production, Customer Service and Sewer Maintenance.
+The Utilities Division is divided into four distinct areas of responsibilities: Maintenance, Production, Customer Service and Sewer Maintenance.